When to Buy Cryptocurrency and When to Sell

 That said, the higher the market cap of a given cryptocurrency, the safer bet it is as an investment option.
 At the time of writing, the Top 10 cryptocurrencies by market capitalisation include the following cryptocurrencies:

 Notably, the list includes two stablecoins whose price is set at US$1 no matter what.
 They have their appeal as an investment option, as we discussed here.
-While their prices won’t fluctuate much, depositing stablecoins like USDT in a savings account can net you interest rates of up to 6% APY.
+While their prices won’t fluctuate much, depositing stablecoins like USDT in a savings account can net you leading interest rates.

 As fast recovery from an abrupt market crash suggests, cryptocurrency is usually highly volatile.
 Sometimes an asset can lose 80% of its price within hours but then gain 140%.
 Even though some tools like technical analysis seek to predict such price swings, cryptocurrency prices remain largely unpredictable in the short term.